What is Platform as a Service (PaaS)?

-There are a range of reasons why companies today opt to go the PaaS route.
-While the use cases and motivations can differ across organizations and industries, PaaS is typically used for:
+There are a range of reasons why companies today opt to go the platform as a service route.
+While the use cases and motivations can differ across organizations and industries, platform as a service is typically used for:

 - Analytics and business intelligence: PaaS provides tools that enable you to analyze data for patterns and insights.
 This helps you make informed business decisions around forecasting, investment and product design.

-- Application services: PaaS also enables you to benefit from other services, such as directory, scheduling, security and workflows.
+- Application services: Platform as a service also enables you to benefit from other services, such as directory, scheduling, security and workflows.

 - Simplified web development: PaaS offers your developers a framework they can use to customize and develop cloud-based applications.
 Developers gain built-in software components and cloud features like availability and scalability, which reduces the amount of coding they need to do.